 Further evidence of the lifestyle of the Maya can be given through skeletal evidence found in the Tikal burials.
 Investigations of the remains found in Tikal show a distinctive pattern of skewed skulls among the people residing in the Central Acropolis (Smith & Masson, 2000).

 The disfiguring shape of the skull within Tikal is practised in order to maintain an identity with each of the Mayan empires.
 It may also have been used as a cultural ritual that was aimed at creating a skull shape which is aesthetically more pleasing or associated with desirable attributes such as intelligence.
 Once this trait was adopted by the aristocrats, people of Tikal followed.
-This illustrates that commoners highly valued the practise and works of the social elite.
+This illustrates that commoners highly valued the practice and works of the social elite.

 Analysis of the material identify class differences in diet which assists archaeologists in evaluating the diverse life experiences people endure as a result of unequal access to resources (Golden & Borgstede, 2004).
 As expected the aristocrats in Tikal indicate a more favourable nutrient intake in comparison to other citizens of the community.
 Because of their favoured circumstances, including a higher protein diet people of royal status were best able to reach their full potential.
 It was also concluded that skeletons uncovered from royal burials were older, indicating a greater life expectancy of the aristocrats exceeding up to sixty years of age.
 Conversely, the mean age of the lower class citizens were approximately forty years old (Smith & Masson, 2000).